Biden orders review of COVID origins as lab leak theory debated | Health

 U.S. agencies have been pursuing COVID-19's origins since the government first recognized the virus as a serious health risk in early 2020.
 Earlier this week, U.S. government sources said a still-classified U.S. intelligence report circulated during former President Donald Trump's administration alleged that three researchers at China's Wuhan Institute of Virology became so ill in November 2019 that they sought hospital care.

-Washington has called for the WHO to open a second phase to its investigation on COVID's origin.
-On Wednesday in Geneva, WHO emergency director Mike Ryan said they expect to provide an update on their proposed next steps "in the coming weeks."
+Washington has called for the WHO to open a second phase to its investigation on COVID-19's origin.
+On Wednesday in Geneva, WHO emergency director Mike Ryan said the agency expected to provide an update on its proposed next steps "in the coming weeks."

-China's delegation to the WHO on Tuesday said they were calling on "all parties" to "adopt an open and transparent attitude" to cooperate with the WHO's attempts to trace the virus' origin.
-(Additional reporting by Mark Hosenball in Washington and Stephanie Nebehay in Geneva; Editing by Heather Timmons, Alistair Bell and David Gregorio)
+China's delegation to the WHO said on Tuesday it was calling on "all parties" to "adopt an open and transparent attitude" to cooperate with the WHO's attempts to trace the virus' origin.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)